*In the process of UPDATING for 2017*

 Engel, Maureen.
 “Perverting Play: Theorizing a Queer Game Mechanic.”
 Television & New Media, 2016.

 Harvey, Alison.
 “Twine’s Revolution: Democratization, Depoliticization, and the Queering of Game Design.”
-GAME: The Italian Journal of Game Design, issue no. 3, 2014.
+GAME: The Italian Journal of Game Design, 2014.

 Malkowski, Jennifer and TreaAndrea Russworm.
 Gaming Representation: Race, Gender, and Sexuality in Video Games.
 Indianapolis: Indiana University Press, expected publication 2017.
 See especially: